CyberYagir/Project-Desing-Template/Assets/Packs/JMO Assets/Toony Colors Pro/!ToonyColorsPro Readme.txt

-Toony Colors Pro, version 2.5
+Toony Colors Pro, version 2.8
-2020/09/28
+2021/11/19
-© 2020 - Jean Moreno
+© 2021 - Jean Moreno
 =============================

 QUICK START
 -----------
-Select one of the following shader in your Material:
+Select one of the following shader in your material:

-- Toony Colors Pro 2/Desktop
+Built-in or URP:
-- Toony Colors Pro 2/Mobile
+- Toony Colors Pro 2/Hybrid

+Built-in only:
 - Toony Colors Pro 2/Standard PBS
 - Toony Colors Pro 2/Standard PBS (Specular)
-Then select the features you want to enable (bump, specular, rim...), and the correct shader will automatically be selected for you.

-If using the Lightweight/Universal Render Pipeline, you will have to generate your own shaders using the Shader Generator 2.
-You can also extract the LWRP Cat demo scene from the "Cat Demo LWRP.unitypackage" file.
+Then set the options in the material inspector.

+To go further, you can use the Shader Generator 2 to make your own stylized shaders.
-Read the documentation for more information.
+Please read the documentation for more information!

-PLEASE LEAVE A REVIEW OR RATE THE PACKAGE IF YOU FIND IT USEFUL!
+PLEASE LEAVE A REVIEW ON THE ASSET STORE IF YOU FIND THE ASSET USEFUL!
+It really helps!
-Enjoy! :)
+Thank you and enjoy! :)

 CONTACT